FAQ about Managed Service for MySQL®®

 ) or network HDD (network-hdd

-) storage, you can create single-host clusters.
+) storage, you can create a single-host cluster.

 The maximum number of hosts in a cluster is only limited by the requested computing resources and the size of the storage for the cluster.